Very few of us in the extreme sports crew will be blessed not to deal with a back injury at some point, especially the snowboarding crowd.

 Coming back from a back injury

 Once the deed is done and your spine or the coccyx has suffered some type of trauma, the first thing to understand is that you can’t be too cautious or take it too slow.
+You can also get orthopedic medicine treatment to speed up your recovery process.

 Just take a moment here to think about the intricacies of the spine – every single muscle in your body is controlled by a nerve that starts its “journey” in your spine.